2.0 Is Gearing Up To Make Its Grand Television Premiere!

 However, the date of 2.0's mini screen debut has not been revealed yet.
 It has to be seen whether the film will be screened during any festival occasion or not.
 2.0 is sure to set some amazing records in terms of TRP ratings as it is one of the highly-awaited Tamil movies.

 2.0, directed by Shankar, did please the Tamil movie audiences.
-Along with Rajinikanth, 2.0 also fatures Bollywood actor Akshay Kumar in an important role.
+Along with Rajinikanth, 2.0 also features Bollywood actor Akshay Kumar in an important role.